Minds On

 Please note your answers in a method of your choosing.

-Task 2: Black Loyalists
+Black Loyalists

-When the British lost the war, they were forced to leave America and so were the Black Loyalists they had promised freedom to.
-Before the British left, they gave Black Loyalists “certificates of freedom.”
-They needed these certificates to board the ships that were evacuating to Canada.
+Before the British left the newly formed United States, they gave Black Loyalists “certificates of freedom.”
+They needed these certificates to board the ships that were evacuating Loyalists to Canada.
+Others were abandoned, left behind, captured, and returned to their enslavers.

 Nearly 3,500 Black Loyalists migrated to modern-day Nova Scotia and New Brunswick where they planned to organize, clear, and settle on new land.
 However, Nova Scotia was not prepared for the arrival of so many Loyalists.
-The British had promised the Loyalists free land and rations for the first three years they were in Canada, but only a small portion actually received this.
+The British had promised the Loyalists free land and rations for the first three years they were in Canada, but only a small portion received this.

 Many Black Loyalists arrived in the late fall of 1783 and did not have the opportunity to clear land, build a home, or plant crops before winter hit.

-This is a painting titled ‘Bedford Basin,’ which was painted by the artist Robert Petley in 1835.
+The following painting titled Bedford Basin near Halifax was painted by the artist Robert Petley in 1835.
 It portrays a family of Black Loyalists travelling to settle in Nova Scotia after the American Revolution.
-This painting shows a rural setting.
-There are water, hills, mountains, and trees in the background.
+The painting shows a rural setting with hills, mountains, trees, and a body of water in the background.
 A man and woman are walking on a path between rocks and trees.
 They are pulling a wooden wagon with two cows while a young girl rides in the back.

 Brainstorm